 Improve your insulation

-If your mobile home is drafty or it experiences fluctuating temperatures, it may be a sign that it has poor insulation, which can spike up your energy cost by up to 30%.
+Poor insulation in mobile homes can lead to high energy costs up to 30%.
 Fortunately, there are certain types of insulation materials that you can install on your own.
-However, other materials such as foam insulation require hiring a pro.
+However, other materials, such as foam insulation, require hiring a pro.

 Check your skirting